natasharamburrun/art-gallary-website/my-app/README.md

 - Page is not responsive beyond 1549px.
 - Add the footer as a reusable component - Did not do this due to the difference in color.
 - Use styled components.

-**Note: Delete this note and the content within this section and replace with your own plans for continued development.**

-### Useful resources

-- [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
-I really liked this pattern and will use it going forward.
-- [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
-I'd recommend it to anyone still learning this concept.

 ## Author